 JAMstack is breathing new life back into static websites as a genuine alternative to the new dynamic norm.
-Over the past year, we have witnessed many exciting breakthroughs and outstanding releases in the world of IT and particularly front end development.
+Over the past year, we have witnessed many exciting breakthroughs and outstanding releases in the world of IT and particularly front end web development.
 Yet, today, we’re going to devote the article to a ‘quiet revolution’ that divides opinion within the development community.
 We’re talking about the movement back towards static websites, as opposed to dynamic ones, based on the JAMstack approach.

 To fully understand what JAMstack is, we should have a clear understanding of what dynamic and static websites are.
 All websites fall into one of these two groups.
 In the case of dynamic sites, when a user requests a webpage, the page is collected at the time of the request, and then displayed in the browser.
 In the case of static, the server maintains the pages ready to go.